solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 The `hash` and `slot` in the `TowerSync` transaction will be updated to the vote only hash.
 The vote only hash is calculated as follows:

-1. Sort all vote accounts with non-zero stake in the current epoch by vote account pubkey.
+1. Sort all vote accounts with non-zero stake in the current or previous epoch by vote account pubkey.

 2. Calculate vote account hash by hashing (vote account pubkey, serialized vote state) in the order given.